anyRTC/ArWinSDK/README.md

 2. The dll library under the sdk/dll file needs to be placed in the corresponding execution path.

 Tips: The relevant dll library has been configured for you in this case tutorial.
-If you want to use the interface provided by agora for related development, you need to put the dll library into the corresponding execution path as prompted above.
+If you want to use the interface provided by anyrtc for related development, you need to put the dll library into the corresponding execution path as prompted above.

 ## Resources